-We recommend that octopus be managed very conservatively due to the poor state of knowledge of the species, life history, distribution, and abundance of octopus in the BSAI, and due to their important role in the diet of Steller sea lions.
+We recommend that octopus be managed conservatively due to the poor state of knowledge of the species, life history, distribution, and abundance of octopus in the BSAI, and due to their important role in the diet of Steller sea lions.
 Continued monitoring and catch accounting for the octopus complex is essential.
 Efforts to set appropriate overfishing limits for octopus will continue to be limited by poor information on octopus abundance.
 Further research is needed in several areas before octopus could even begin to be managed by the stock assessment models used for commercial groundfish species.

 Despite the lack of good information about octopus, the recent reauthorization of the Magnuson-Stevens act mandates that annual catch limits be set for all species and species complexes within the fishery management plan, even those that are not targets.
 Several possible methods for setting catch limits for octopus have been proposed in previous assessments (Conners and Jorgensen 2007, 2008; Conners and Conrath 2009, 2010).
 The OFL and ABC limits that would result from each of these approaches are summarized below.
-It would be possible to form a Tier 5 estimate based on survey biomass (an average of the most recent 10 years of surveys is 7,579 mt) and a mortality rate of 0.53 as described above; this estimate would set OFL at 4,017 tons.
-The plan teams and SSC have previously rejected this option because of the very high uncertainty associated with the estimates of both B and M. Tier 6 catch limits based on historical levels of incidental catch for 1997-2007 were used in 2007-2010; several different statistics from the catch data have been discussed.
-The 2011 catch limits for octopus were set based on the maximum of historical catch data from this period.
-Revisions to the catch accounting database have changed the estimated catch in 2004, which reduces the maximum catch from 528 in previous assessments to 419 tons.
+It would be possible to form a Tier 5 estimate based on survey biomass (an average of the most recent 3 surveys from Table 22.5 is 6,238 mt) and a mortality rate of 0.53 as described above; this estimate would set OFL at 3,306 tons.
+The plan teams and SSC have previously rejected this option because of the high uncertainty associated with the estimates of both B and M.

-This year introduces a new proposed method for octopus assessment under Tier 6.
-Rather than using historical catch data to set catch limits, we propose using diet data from Pacific cod to form a conservative estimate of the annual natural mortality of octopus (N).
-While this method involves some assumptions and uncertainties, these uncertainties are similar to those in stock assessment modeling and are quantified as part of the analysis.
-We feel that this conservative estimate of total mortality is based solidly on observed data and is preferable to any method based on catch history.
-This estimate of natural mortality can then be combined with the general logistic fisheries model that forms the basis of Tier 5 assessments (Alverson and Petreyra 1969, Francis 1974) to set OFL = N and ABC = 0.75\OFL.
+In 2011, the Plan Team and SSC recommended using biological reference points derived from consumption estimates for Pacific cod.
+This estimate of natural mortality (N) can then be combined with the general logistic fisheries model that forms the basis of Tier 5 assessments (Alverson and Petreyra 1969, Francis 1974) to set OFL = N and ABC = 0.75\OFL.
 Because the logistic model assumes equilibrium, we propose using a mean over all of the years of available data to estimate N. Because the posterior distribution of the estimates is right-skewed (higher variability at higher values), we have used geometric means both to for m the annual estimates from the posterior distribution and to take the long-term average of the annual estimates.
 When this method is used, the resulting catch limits are OFL = 3,452 mt and ABC = 2,589 mt.
-This number is considerably higher than the rate of current or historical incidental octopus catch, and slightly less than the estimate based on survey biomass.
+This number is considerably higher than the rate of current or historical incidental octopus catch, and similar to the estimate based on survey biomass.